 Nearby Karavostasi there are some splendid beaches with green-blue clear waters, all within walking distance:

 Vardia, probably the longest beach on Folegandros, is right behind the Karavostasi port.
-If there are north winds, it can be very windy, so you should better choose a different beach probably in the southern part of the island.
-Vardia beach is not organized and has no water or food available.
+If there are north winds, it can be very windy, so you should choose a different beach probably in the southern part of the island.
+Vardia Beach is not organized and has no water or food available.

 Chochlidia Beach| Folegandros Greece

 Chochlidia beach, has large white pebbles with clear waters, with trees for shade easily reached by car or bus.
+From Karavostasis to Livadi there are also two small sandy beaches, worth visiting and swimming: Vitsentzou and Latinaki.

 Katergo is a gorgeous green-blue water beach and one of the most popular beaches on the island.
-It is located on the south of the island, and can be accessed either by car for the first 2.8 km from Karavostasi to Livadi and then on foot to the beach (about 30′ walking) or by boat from Karavostasi.
+It is located on the south of the island and can be accessed either by car for the first 2.8 km from Karavostasi to Livadi and then on foot to the beach (about 30′ walking) or by boat from Karavostasi.

 Katergo, like most of the Folegandros beaches, has sand and small pebbles, it is not organized and has no shade, water, or food.